omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 expr[[2]]
 ```

 The `departs` function is often used when you need a string that represents an R object---for example for a label in a plot.
 Many functions extract expressions given as arguments and use those as default labels.
-There, you cannot actually just use `deparse`.
+There, you cannot just use `deparse`.
 That would evaluate the expression you are trying to departs before you turn it into a string.
-You need to get the actual argument, and for that you need the `substitute` function.
+You need to get the actual argument, and for that, you need the `substitute` function.

 ```{r}
 f <- function(x) deparse(x)